In the UK, one in four people will experience a mental health issue in any given year.

 “Great steps have been taken to challenge the stigma associated with mental health; however, it is important to acknowledge that some of our people may still fear asking for help or even not realise they need that help.
 Our ‘Green Light to Talk’ campaign empowers our people to further challenge this stigma and also gain a greater understanding of mental wellbeing and how to maintain and protect it.”

-Our latest 'This is Me' video looks at some of our people’s experiences of mental health issues within different cultures and communities.
+Our 'This is Me' video looks at some of our people’s experiences of mental health issues within different cultures and communities.
 Members of our faith networks share their stories to encourage more conversations about mental wellbeing, to help tackle taboos and ensure that people get the support they need.

 Playback of this video is not currently available